 Zineryt Lotion is used to treat all kinds of acne, including hormonal and cystic acne, in particular, it is used to treat moderate cases of the condition.

 Zineryt is manufactured by Leo Pharma and is available in 30ml and 90ml bottles.
-Unlike most acne treatments, Zineryt can be used during pregnancy and during breast-feeding (but it should not be used on the chest).
+Unlike most acne treatments, Zineryt can be used during pregnancy and during breastfeeding (but it should not be used on the chest).

-As a topical treatment you apply Zineryt to the affected area, where it helps to clear up skin, get outbreaks of spots under control, and calm symptoms like redness.
+As a topical treatment you apply Zineryt to the affected area, where it helps to clear up the skin, get outbreaks of spots under control, and calm symptoms like redness.

 Zineryt contains the active ingredients erythromycin and zinc acetate.
-Erythromycin is an antibiotic that helps to reduce the number of acne-causing bacteria living on the skin, whilst zinc acetate helps the skin to contract and heal.
+Erythromycin is an antibiotic that helps to reduce the number of acne-causing bacteria living on the skin, whilst zinc acetate helps the skin contract and heal.
 These two ingredients work together to clear up acne in 10-12 weeks.

 Zineryt is only available on prescription, which means you cannot buy Zineryt over the counter in the UK.
 You will need a doctor or pharmacist to prescribe it for you after a medical consultation.